 We have several students each year taking formal examinations in Chinese.
 Tutoring is on offer by a subject-dedicated tutor and taught in small groups.

 Martina Flint – EAL Co-ordinator

-Following a KS3 curriculum, offering an iGCSE in English as Additional Language as well as preparing our Sixth Form students for their IELTS, the team supports all our international students to achieve their full potential.
+Following a Key Stage 3 curriculum, offering an IGCSE in English as an Additional Language as well as preparing our Sixth Form students for their IELTS, the team supports all our international students to achieve their full potential.

-Being bilingual in German and English, Martina understands the needs and challenges of a language learner, she believes that our international students have a lot of potential, and that high-quality, subject specific lessons in English as Additional Language are crucial to support and inspire them to make the most of their time at Pocklington School and in their future.
+Being bilingual in German and English, Martina understands the needs and challenges of a language learner.
+She believes that our international students have a lot of potential, and that high-quality, subject specific lessons in English as an Additional Language are crucial to support and inspire them to make the most of their time at Pocklington School and in their future.